OHI-Science/OHI-website/content/about/_index.md

 ## What is the Ocean Health Index?

-> The Ocean Health Index (OHI) is a tailorable framework to comprehensively and quantitatively evaluate ocean health.
+> The Ocean Health Index (OHI) is a framework to assess ocean health based on the sustainable provisioning of the benefits and services people expect healthy oceans to provide, such as food, cultural and social value, and jobs.

 The Ocean Health Index was originally developed by an interdisciplinary team of scientists to assess global ocean health.
-This was a huge success and, the global OHI assessment has been repeated every year since 2012! **This year we are celebrating 10 years of OHI!**
+This was a huge success and the global OHI assessment has been repeated every year since 2012! **This year we are celebrating 10 years of OHI!**

 You can explore the global OHI scores in a variety of ways: